EngineerBetter/engineerbetter-hugo/content/blog/yubikey-ssh.md

 PIN changed.
 ```

-If you enter this PIN incorrectly 3 times.
-The PIN will be locked and you must unlock it using the admin PIN, which is defaulted to `12345678`.
+If you enter your newly-set PIN incorrectly 3 times then the Yubikey will be locked and you must unlock it using the admin PIN, which is `12345678` by default.

-You should change this also.
+You should change the admin PIN too, by running the same command again, this time selecting option 3:

 ```
 $ gpg --change-pin